jepstein-eagle/adaptable/packages/adaptable/readme/Functions/calculated_column_function.md

 #### Examples

-To create an Expression which referenced another column and a mathematical operator:
+To create an Expression which references another column and a mathematical operator:

 ```
 ColumnExpression: Col("Notional") * 2